brianinnes/homeLab/docs/ovirt.md

 The Hosted Engine will try to add port 6900 to the public zone and will fail as the port is already being exposed.
 Before installing the Hosted Engine you need to modify the firewall configuration.

 ### Modify the firewall rules

+!!!Note
+    This step is only required for oVirt 4.4.6 and earlier versions,  From 4.7 the installer works without needing these modifications

 You need to modify the firewall config to remove port 6900 to ensure the automated deployment will work.